v4rshi/v4rshi.github.io/sentiment_analysis.md

 ### Project Overview
-This project aims to perform sentiment analysis on Spotify data to build a personalized recommendation system.
+This project aims to perform sentiment analysis on Spotify data (specifically lyrics of songs I listened to over the last 9 years) to build a personalized, mood-based recommendation system.
 By analyzing the emotional qualities of music, the project seeks to enhance personalized listening experiences and provide insights into user preferences.

 #### Data Pipeline Flowchart

-To give you a clear picture of how my Spotify sentiment analysis and recommendation system works, we've created a visual representation of my data pipeline.
+To give you a clear picture of how my Spotify sentiment analysis and recommendation system works, I've created a visual representation of my data pipeline.
 This flowchart illustrates the main steps of my process, from initial data collection to the final user interface.
 Let's take a look at the overall structure before we dive into the details of each component:

 <div style="text-align: center;">
     <img src="images/spotify_project/flowchart.png?raw=true" width="300" class="zoom" alt="Zoomable Image"/>